kaarl77/memory-mate/DOC.md

 ### Reminder System

-The reminder system integrates with the device's native calendar and reminders:
+The reminder system integrates with the device's native calendar and index:

 1. **Cross-Platform Compatibility**:
    - iOS: Full integration with the native Reminders app